divertingPan/video_scanner/README.md

 ![output preview](https://github.com/divertingPan/video_scanner/blob/main/img/1612974217162.png)

-Just run main.py within python envs
+How to use the source code: run main.py within a python env

+How to use the release software: run the executable 'scan_ver_0.3' in the main folder

 ## v0.3: